Skip to Main Content

 WGSS 330 Gender and Sport (3)

 Explores the influence of gender in sport from cultural, psychosocial, and political perspectives.
-Examines women’s and men’s role as participants, spectators, and employees of sport and sports organizations.
+Through extensive writing, students examine gendered experiences of participants, spectators, and employees in sports organizations.
 A-F only.
 Pre: one DS course.

 WGSS 339 South Asian Migrants: Culture and Politics (3)